Alaska’s Only Full Service Tinnitus Management

 Great experience all around!
 I’ve had tinnitus for years and Dr. Emily was able to give me hope and much-needed help!!
 Thanks also to the rest of the staff… so friendly and helpful!
 I highly recommend Alaska Hearing & Tinnitus Center!

 Schedule a Tinnitus

-Tinnitus creates confusion and frustration, but it is manageable.
+Tinnitus often creates confusion and frustration, but it is manageable and we are here to help.
 Unfortunately, there are plenty of unsubstantiated claims relating to a wide range of products, treatments, services, and dietary practices designed to treat tinnitus but without any clinically proven evidence.

 Instead of being taken by the newest “tinnitus curing” gadget, consult with our tinnitus care experts by submitting a request for a callback.
 We’ll listen to your concerns, answer your questions, and schedule an appointment for an assessment and treatment for your condition.

 Complete the form below and we will contact you to discuss your appointment